 Dr. Jachowski can be reached via email at: djachow@clemson.edu |

-Stephen Harris, Research Coordinator / Lab ManagerStephen is originally from Florida and has spent much of his life in the Sunshine State.
-He has always enjoyed the outdoors and has had a strong interest in wildlife since he was a child.
-In 2012 Stephen graduated from the University of Florida with his B.S. in Wildlife Ecology & Conservation.
-In the time since, he has traveled around the country and worked on a multitude of wildlife research projects.
-He has worked with many different taxa, from giant salamanders and gopher tortoises to fox squirrels and songbirds.
+Stephen Harris, Research Coordinator / Lab ManagerStephen is originally from Florida and has worked with many different taxa, from giant salamanders and gopher tortoises to fox squirrels and songbirds.
 He is passionate about wildlife conservation and always loves to learn about the natural world around him.
 Stephen earned his MS at Clemson University studying the ecology of eastern spotted skunks in the dry prairies of central Florida.
-Currently, as lab manager, Stephen assists on a variety of research projects.
+Currently, as lab manager, Stephen assists on a variety of research projects ranging from weasels to black bears, and currently leads research on swamp rabbits and other small mammals of the southeast.

 |